Key Steps to Securing Your Digital Identity

 • Will you keep social media and if so, how will you monitor your cybersecurity?

-• What kind of digital identity do you want to have and how do you plan to keep up-to-date with cybersecurity best practice?
+• What kind of digital identity do you want to have and how do you plan to keep up-to-date with cybersecurity best practices?